Twickenham Choral Society

-Twickenham Choral Society (known today as Twickenham Choral) is a large, auditioned, mixed-voice, amateur choir based in Twickenham and is a UK registered charity.
+Twickenham Choral Society (known today as Twickenham Choral) is a large, auditioned, mixed-voice, choir based in Twickenham, considered to be South West London's premier amateur choir.
 Twickenham Choral is best known for the excellence and frequency of its performances, which it has been delivering to local community and international audiences for over 100 years.

 Beginnings

 There has been a Twickenham Choral Society since the mid-19th century, staging songs in Twickenham and around London, performing debuts from composers of the day, as well as presenting much larger choral works.
 The choir thrived until World War I, when all trace of it disappears from the literature.
 Today's choir was founded in October 1921 and included both choral and orchestral sections, with the first post-war public performance in March 1922.
 In its early years, the choir worked in association with the Royal Military School of Music (RMSM) at Kneller Hall under the direction of Charles Thornton Lofthouse.
 In 1927, Hector Adkins, the Director of Music at Kneller Hall, became the conductor, until the outbreak of war in 1939 when the hall closed down.
-The choir managed to keep going until late 1942, when activities were suspended for the duration of the war.
+The choir continued performing until late 1942, when activities were suspended for the duration of the war.

-The choir reformed in 1946 with its orchestra, renewing the relationship with the RMSM, which provided an ample supply of male vocalists and instrumentalists, which other choirs lacked (ibid.).
+The Twickenham Choral Society reformed in 1946 with its orchestra, renewing the relationship with the RMSM, which provided an ample supply of male vocalists and instrumentalists, which other choirs lacked.
 The partnership didn't last long, however, and from 1954, Braden Hunwick led the choir through a series of Elgar works but without a permanent orchestra, occasionally linking up with the Kneller Hall Band and Trumpeters.
 Martin Neary continued the arrangement until 1972, when John Lubbock became the conductor and brought in the Orchestra of St John's Smith Square.
-In 1974, Christopher Herrick, a notable concert organist who studied conducting under Sir Adrian Boult, took up the baton for the choir, which he has held since, bringing in professional orchestral partnership with the Brandenburg Orchestras, and restoring the name of the choir to the Twickenaham Choral Society in 1977.
+In 1974, Christopher Herrick, a notable concert organist who studied conducting under Sir Adrian Boult, took up the baton for the choir, bringing in professional orchestral partnership with the Brandenburg Orchestras, and restoring the name of the choir to the Twickenaham Choral Society in 1977.
 Herrick combined forces with the Whitehall Choir to perform in Westminster Abbey and the Royal Albert Hall, notably a Verdi Requiem with six choirs totalling 500 singers.
+Herrick retired from the choir as Conductor in 2024 after fifty years, succeeded by Howard Ionascu.

-Over the last century, the choir has hosted many notable members and performers, such as Noel Coward, Richard Watson, Rae Woodland, Barry Wordsworth, Peter Gellhorn, Sophie Bevan, Mary Bevan, Peter Auty, Sarah Fox, as well as Isobel Baillie, Janet Baker, James Bowman, John Carol Case, Stephen Cleobury, Brian Kay, Philip Langridge, Felicity Lott, Jean Rigby, John Shirley-Quirk, Roderick Williams, Barry Wordsworth, Maurice Bevan, Timothy West and Prunella Scales.
+Over the last century, the choir has hosted many notable members and performers, such as Noël Coward, Richard Watson, Rae Woodland, Barry Wordsworth, Peter Gellhorn, Sophie Bevan, Mary Bevan, Peter Auty, Sarah Fox, as well as Isobel Baillie, Janet Baker, James Bowman, John Carol Case, Stephen Cleobury, Brian Kay, Philip Langridge, Felicity Lott, Jean Rigby, John Shirley-Quirk, Roderick Williams, Barry Wordsworth, Maurice Bevan, Timothy West and Prunella Scales.